 Starting high school safely

-Starting high school is exciting and can mean lots of new experiences, like how you travel to and from school.
-As an independent traveller you're never too old to be safe.
+Going to high school in the new year is exciting and can mean lots of new experiences, like how your child is going to travel to and from school.

-- not rushing to cross the road, catch a bus or train as that's when unsafe decisions can be made
+- reinforcing the importance of not rushing to cross the road, catch a bus or train

-- always removing your headphones and putting your phone away when crossing the road
+- insisting they always remove headphones and put their phone away when crossing the road

-- practising how to use a timetable and public transport, if it's new to you.
+- practising together how to use a timetable and public transport, if it's new to them.

 - identifying safe places to cross